Eric Maxim Choupo-Moting: Cameroon eligibility investigation

 The Tunisian Football Federation, which governs the Tunisia national team, had questioned FIFA on whether Choupo-Moting fulfilled nationality criteria to play for Cameroon.
 "With regards to the protest lodged by the Tunisian Football Federation in relation to the eligibility of Choupo-Moting representing Cameroon, FIFA had communicated to the Tunisia Football Federation that no breach of the FIFA regulations has been committed by the Cameroonian Football Federation," a FIFA spokesman told BBC Sport.
 Choupo-Moting played for both the Germany national youth football teams and the Germany national under-21 team, including being born in Germany and growing up in Germany with German parentage, but had his switch of national allegiance approved by FIFA before representing Cameroon.
 The Tunisian Football Federation's complaint came during the 2014 FIFA World Cup qualification – CAF third round despite Choupo-Moting playing at the 2010 World Cup in South Africa.

 2014 and 2022 World Cups

-In June 2014, he was called up for Cameroon's World Cup squad for the 2014 World Cup in Brazil.
+In June 2014, Choupo-Moting was called up for Cameroon's World Cup squad for the 2014 World Cup in Brazil.
 On 3 January 2017, he announced that he would not play in the 2017 Africa Cup of Nations.